-In this section you can find articles around managing your Umbraco Heartcore project as well as articles helping you getting to know the platforms used to work with Umbraco Heartcore.
+In this section, you can find articles about managing your Umbraco Heartcore project.
+You will also be able to find documentation that can help you get to know the platforms used for working with Umbraco Heartcore.

-In this article you can read all about the features that is available on your Umbraco Heartcore project from the Umbraco Cloud Portal.
+In this article, you can read all about the features that are available on your Umbraco Heartcore project from the Umbraco Cloud Portal.
 The article will go through the Settings menu and how to get to the backoffice.

 Having multiple environments can be a great help when you want to test your content structure before your content editors get to work.

-In this article you can learn more about the Umbraco backoffice which is the interface you will be using for creating and managing the content for your Umbraco Heartcore project.
-The backoffice contains multiple sections as well as a handful of features specific to the Umbraco Heartcore project.
+In this article, you can learn more about the Umbraco backoffice which is the interface that you will be using for creating and managing the content for your Umbraco Heartcore project.
+The backoffice contains multiple sections as well as a handful of features specific to Umbraco Heartcore.

-In the backoffice of your Umbraco Heartcore project you will find an API Browser.
-This is a tool that lets you explore and inspect the API endpoints based on your data and content you, in order to learn more about what is returned.
+In the backoffice of your Umbraco Heartcore project, you will find an API Browser.
+This is a tool that lets you explore and inspect the API endpoints based on your data and content, in order to learn more about what data is returned.